 I just forced myself up and went along with him.
 That screech start of the engine woke me up to get more alert as I saw literally not even an insect roaming around.
 It was so pitch black, I was getting more and more worried.
 Sumit was riding through rough terrain, a path that was too mainstream to be called a road.

 Out of nowhere, I saw a man from far away waving a flashlight at us.
 When we stopped, the already scary situation soon turned out to be a nightmare for us.
-There were two traffic police officers standing near their bikes.
+Two traffic police officers were standing near their bikes.
 One was with the flashlight and the other with a lathi and receipt book as if they were waiting for us to come.

 Day Two, Morning at 10 o’clock, we checked out of the hotel and had a 20 minute trip to South Goa by cab.
 We checked in a hotel at Panjim.
 Unlike North Goa, South Goa is the heart of the state.
 It is a place known for its authentic seafood, historical structures, and a busy city where all the major markets and service centers operate.